RichardRuitaoZhang/kirby21.mricloud/README.md

 # kirby21.MRICloud
-A dataset containing correlation data for 20 subjects from Kennedy Krieger
+A dataset containing correlation data for 20 subjects from Kennedy Krieger.